lsst/pipe_base/doc/lsst.pipe.base/creating-a-pipelinetask.rst

             # Get the output schema
             self.schema = self.mapper.getOutputSchema()

-            # create the catalog in which new measurements will be stored
-            self.outputCatalog = afwTable.SourceCatalog(self.schema)

         def run(
             self, exposure: afwImage.Exposure, inputCatalog: afwTable.SourceCatalog
         ) -> pipeBase.Struct:
+            # create the catalog in which new measurements will be stored
+            outputCatalog = afwTable.SourceCatalog(self.schema)

             # Add in all the records from the input catalog into what will be the
             # output catalog
-            self.outputCatalog.extend(inputCatalog, mapper=self.mapper)
+            outputCatalog.extend(inputCatalog, mapper=self.mapper)

             # set dimension cutouts to 3 times the apRad times 2 (for diameter)
             dimensions = (3 * self.apRad * 2, 3 * self.apRad * 2)